Himmatsinhji (general): Military career and later life

 In World War I, Himmatsinhji received a temporary commission in the British Indian Army and saw service in Mesopotamia.
 Two of his relatives also served overseas during the war – a cousin, Savaisinhji Devisinhji, was wounded in African campaign, while a brother, Dajirajsinhji, was killed in action in France in 1917.
 By the end of the war, Himmatsinhji had been promoted to captain.
 On 26 March 1919, Himmatsinhji received a substantive commission in the British Indian Army as a second lieutenant, with date from 21 September 1918.
 He was promoted to lieutenant on 21 September 1919, and to captain on 26 March 1924.

 His brothers, Pratapsinhji and Digvijaysinhji, with their uncle, Ranjitsinhji, the Jam Sahib of Nawanagar, regularly vacationed together at Ballynahinch Castle, his residence in County Galway, Ireland.
 In 1930, the three brothers were recalled from the Indian Army to take up roles in the armed forces of Nawanagar, with Himmatsinhji named Commander-in-Chief.
 As a result, Himmatsinhji relinquished his British commission on 14 June 1931.
 However, his time in this position was short.
-Ranjitsinhji died in April 1933, having named Dijvijaysinhji as his heir.
+Ranjitsinhji died in April 1933, having named Digvijaysinhji as his heir.

 After a brief period in the diplomatic service, Himmatsinhji returned to the army, seeing service in the Second World War.
 A war-substantive lieutenant-colonel at the war's end, he eventually reached the rank of major-general.
 He was appointed a Companion of the Order of the Indian Empire (CIE) in the 1946 New Year Honours.
 He was elected to the Central Legislative Assembly, India's pre-independence lower house, in 1946, and was later a member of the Constituent Assembly, the transitional body established after independence.
 A member of the Indian National Congress, he was a party whip before being appointed Deputy Minister of Defence in Jawaharlal Nehru's first ministry.
 In this position he chaired a committee responsible for recommended improvements to India's defences along its border with what was then the Kingdom of Tibet, prior to China's invasion and eventually annexation.
 Upon retirement, Himmatsinhji was appointed the first lieutenant-governor of Himachal Pradesh, a newly created Part C state of India.
 He served in the position from 1952 to 1954, when he was succeeded by Bajrang Bahadur Singh.
 Himmatsinhji died at Jamnagar on 9 January 1973.